PBI-LAB-IITM/TMH_STAB_PRED/README.md

 > - (***solution: check the input for the presence of  PDB files and their naming should have .pdb extension***)

 ##
+## Example
+Download the folder from https://drive.google.com/drive/folders/1C_Hb7PZl2VukUtYCPBlVZQDIQySWHffr?usp=share_link  and follow the tutorial from step 4
 ## Contact
 >
 >